raku-community-modules/Algorithm-Diff/README.md

 USAGE
 =====

-(See also the README file and several example scripts include with this module.)
+(See several example scripts include with this module.)

 This module now provides an object-oriented interface that uses less memory and is easier to use than most of the previous procedural interfaces.
 It also still provides several exportable functions.
 We'll deal with these in ascending order of difficulty: `LCS`, `LCS_length`, `LCSidx`, OO interface, `prepare`, `diff`, `sdiff`, `traverse_sequences`, and `traverse_balanced`.